New varieties for the modern breeding conditions on organic farms!

-- for producers selling direct to the consumer and various forms of cooperative farming
+- for direct marketing businesses and various forms of solidarity agriculture

-- for processing, e.g. for canned or frozen vegetables
+- for processing, for example for canned food or as frozen vegetables

-The demands of the market are high, so it needs several varieties with different properties per species.
+The demands of the market are high, so several varieties with different properties are required for each plant species.

 Different breeding goals